fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 12: Secret Ingredients and Regulation
+We assume our food is safe.
+We assume that corporations that sell us food aren't adulterating it or defrauding us.
+History shows that these are not always good assumptions.

 {% include alert.html class='warning' title='NO READING REFLECTIONS' text="
 No M/W reading responses due this week!